 Here are some of the do’s and don’ts I learned from my big two days in one of America’s most iconic national parks:

-- Do arrange to arrive in Yosemite during the daylight hours.
+- Arrange to arrive in Yosemite during the daylight hours.
 On the last hour and a half of my drive into Yosemite, the sun had set, and I was driving along the sharp curves and steep cliffs in the pitch dark.
 It’s always disheartening when you know you’re driving through stunning scenery, but you can’t actually SEE it.
 I kind of messed up on this because of my last-minute detour through Death Valley National Park.
 I can’t say I regret that decision, because Death Valley turned out to an amazing detour.
-But it did put me behind schedule on my “mammoth” (California pun intended: I had an awesome view of Mammoth Mountain on my drive through the Sierra Nevadas) drive from Las Vegas to Yosemite.
+But it did put me behind schedule on my mammoth drive from Las Vegas to Yosemite.

 Which brings me to:

-- Don’t rush through the Tuolumne Meadows area.
+- Rush through the Tuolumne Meadows area.
 The sun was just starting to set when I arrived at the gorgeous Tuolumne River.
 I stopped a couple of times to walk along the river and through the meadow, but I wished I had the time to really explore.

 The Lower Yosemite Falls hike and the Bridal Veil Falls hikes are both short, so they don’t take up a lot of time.
 Had I known about the lack of water, though, I could easily have skipped both and not missed out on too much.